nextstrain/nextstrain.org/docs/resource-collection.rst

 We currently produce inventories for the core (s3://nextstrain-data) and staging (s3://nextstrain-staging) buckets which are generated daily and published to s3://nextstrain-inventories.
-The s3://nextstrain-inventories bucket is a private bucket.
+The s3://nextstrain-inventories bucket is a private bucket with versioning enabled.
 The inventory configuration can be found in the AWS console for `core <https://s3.console.aws.amazon.com/s3/management/nextstrain-data/inventory/view?region=us-east-1&id=config-v1>`__ and